NCC in Costa Rica

 Housing and Meals

 Students are required to stay with host families, who live a short distance from the school.
-Host families provide students with breakfast and dinner.
-Students are responsible for their own lunches, which can be bought at ICLC.
+Host families provide students with a private or double (shared with another North Central College student) bedroom, laundry services, breakfast and dinner.
+Students are responsible for their own lunches, which can be bought at the Institute.

 Please Note: the housing/host family application you complete once you have been accepted to study abroad is quite brief.
 If you would like to include additional information or details you feel are important regarding your host family placement, it is encouraged that you write an additional paragraph on the application or attach a separate sheet.

 Participants pay tuition and a $3,500 program fee to North Central College.
-Fee includes room and board for 15 weeks, Nicaragua excursion, orientations, weekly field trips, internship placement and guidance, and health insurance.
-Fee does not include airfare, Costa Rica airport departure taxes, books, daily bus fare, spending money, and extra personal travel.
+Fee includes room and board for 15 weeks, Nicaragua excursion, orientations, weekly field trips, internship placement/guidance and health insurance.
+Fee does not include airfare, Costa Rica airport departure taxes, books, daily bus fare, meal in Nicaragua, spending money, and extra personal travel.
 North Central College-based financial aid does apply.